 To improve the readability of the content, I implemented various usability best practices for spacing text and images.

 I also adjusted the width of the main content area.
 For optimal readability, you should have between 45 and 75 characters on each line.
 No more, no less.
 The old design had about 95 characters on each line, while the new design is closer to 70.

 Both the line width and the spacing changes should improve the readability.

 Improve the discoverability of content

 I also wanted to improve the discoverability of my content.
 I cover a lot of different topics on my blog — from Drupal to Open Source, startups, business, investing, travel, photography and the Open Web.
 To help visitors understand what my site is about, I created a new navigation.
-The new Archive page shows visitors a list of the main topics I write about.
+The new Topics-page shows visitors a list of the main topics I write about.
 It's a small change, but it should help new visitors figure out what my site is about.

 Optimize the performance of my site